espressomd/espresso/doc/sphinx/lb.rst

     lb.save_checkpoint(path, binary)
     lb.load_checkpoint(path, binary)

-The first command saves all of the LB fluid nodes' populations to an ascii (``binary=False``) or binary (``binary=True``) format respectively.
+The first command saves all of the LB fluid nodes' populations to an ASCII (``binary=False``) or binary (``binary=True``) format respectively.
-The load command loads the populations from a checkpoint file written with ``lb.save_checkpoint``.
+The second command loads the LB fluid nodes' populations.
 In both cases ``path`` specifies the location of the checkpoint file.
 This is useful for restarting a simulation either on the same machine or a different machine.
 Some care should be taken when using the binary format as the format of doubles can depend on both the computer being used as